 Students should comply with the admission requirements of the Graduate Studies Office.
 Students in the Master of Science (Plan I) program are required to approve at least 24 course credits, to carry out a research project and write a thesis.
 Students in the Master of Engineering (Plan II) program must approve at least 27 course credits, work on a design or development project and write an engineering report.
-Students in the Master of Engineering (Plan III) program must approve at least 36 credits in courses and pass a comprehensive exam.
-Students in the Doctor of Philosophy program are required to approve 42 course credits and pass a qualifying exam which includes a written and oral component, pass a comprehensive exam which includes a written and oral component, and prepare and defend an 18 The doctoral credit doctoral dissertation. dissertation must be an original contribution to the state of the art in the field of study.
+Students in the Master of Engineering (Plan III) program must approve at least 30 credits in courses.
+Students in the Doctor of Philosophy program are required to approve 42 course credits and pass a qualifying exam which includes a written and oral component, pass a comprehensive exam which includes a written and oral component, and prepare and defend an 18 credit doctoral dissertation.
+The doctoral dissertation must be an original contribution to the state of the art in the field of study.